Hello and welcome to the podcast of the Load Seaters, episode 1278 for Tuesday the 21st of October 2025.

 Even darkness must pass.

-A new day will come when the sun shines, it will shine out the clearer.
+When the sun shines, it will shine out the clearer.

-Those were the stories that stayed with you that meant something.
+Those were the stories that stayed with you, that meant something.

 That there's some good in this world, Mr. Frodo, and it's worth fighting for.

-And if you can't take that message away as being the most pertinent thing for our times, um there's something wrong with you.
+And if you can't take that message away as being the most pertinent thing for our times, there's something wrong with you.

-I came from a literal Shire.
+You know, I came from a literal shire.

-I've come to Mordor, Swindon, it even has a great big tower in the middle.
+It even has a great big tower in the middle.

 We've all felt that.